LucasPagliettini/Rick-And-Morty-Web-Challenge/README.md

 # Rick and Morty Challenge

 This is a web application where you find information about "Rick and Morty" serie.
-On the homepage you can scroll down and take a look at all of the characters whith the information about episodes in with you will find it.
+On the homepage you can scroll down and take a look at all of the characters with the information about episodes in which you will find them.

-You can also search to find specific information about a character, location or episode.
+You can also search specific information about a characters, locations or episodes.
 The results are clickabe to get more details.

 ## Screenshots